kyletimmermans/flashback/README.md

 ToDo:
 - [ ] Do Infection Menus
+- [ ] Unbind A and B everytime we open menu and bind them to EXEC and BACK so they can be our new select and back button for the menu.
+Rebind them on menu exit.
+Also change dpad right and left to be the toggle switches.
 - [ ] Add Toggles, even for gsc functions
 - [ ] Test everything to make sure it works